SamarthWalse10/gm-Id-Plot-Visualization-Tool/README.md

 ## Contact / Acknowledgements

-If this repository helps you, please ⭐ the project and feel free to open issues for bugs or feature requests.
+Feel free to open issues for bugs or feature requests.
 **Acknowledgements:** Cadence Virtuoso workflows, and the Plotly and SciPy libraries used for plotting and interpolation.